mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 * Job name : groundtruth-labeling-job-lego_dinosaurs (Note : Any unique name will do)
 * Input dataset location
 * Create manifest
   - Entire S3 path where images are located.
-(Note : should end with /; For eg : s3://<bucketname>/<prefix/foldername>/)
+(Note : should end with /; For e.g. : s3://<bucketname>/<prefix/foldername>/)
   - Select 'Images' as data type
   - Wait till the manifest creation is complete.
   - Click "Use this manifest"